 Working with traditional tools and practices, a wiigwaas jiimaan generally takes about a full month to build.
 Variances in the time required are contingent upon factors such as the accessibility of suitable resources (location of tree and time spent harvesting), the general skill level and number of participants, as well as the overall size and dimensions of the jiimaan being built.

-The GBBR jiimaanke will take place from October 7 to October 25th.
-While it is not quite a full month, the team will be working anywhere between 10 – 16 hour days.
+The GBBR jiimaanke began October 7 and ended October 25th.
+While it is not quite a full month, the team worked anywhere between 10 – 16 hour days.

 The size of the bark for the hull, and the quantity of bark needed for side panels and patches, depends on the size of the jiimaan.

 The sheet of wiigwaas for the hull of the GBBR Jiimaan will be between 15 – 16 feet in length and roughly 5 – 6 feet wide.